 Whenever a student is guilty of plagiarism, the student will lose all credit for that work but may still be required to complete the work again at an acceptable level.
-When plagiarism first occurs, the teacher will notify the student's parents.
-After the second offence, the student and parents will meet with the Principal.
+When plagiarism first occurs, the teacher will notify the student's parent/guardian.
+After the second offence, the student and parent/guardian will meet with the Principal.
 Subsequent infractions of plagiarism may result in suspension or withdrawal.